Music lovers everywhere are asking one burning question: “How can I make money with music – doing what I love?”

-Create an online course that teachers others everything you know about music.
-Choose a specific topic to teach such as an instrument, voice, music history or even how to become a music teacher.
+Create an online course that teaches others everything you know about music.
+Choose a specific topic to teach such as an instrument, voice, music history, or even how to become a music teacher.

-Once you’ve put in the time creating your educational music course, you can sell access to the course over and over to earn an unlimited amount of money from a single course.
+Once you’ve put in the time creating your educational music course, you can sell access to the course over and over to earn an unlimited amount of money from that single course.

 A music blog is a perfect place to advertise your music course, whether on your own blog or on other music blogs.
-When using a platform like Udemy to create your music course, other bloggers can advertise your course for a commission of the sales they bring in.
+When using a platform like Udemy to create your music course, other bloggers can advertise your course for a commission of the sales it brings in.
 It’s a win-win for both you and your advertisers!

 Creating webinars online is another way to share your music knowledge in an instructional way.
 Webinars are far less detailed than online courses, but they still provide a ton of value in themselves.

-Offering free webinars is a popular way to attract potential students to your paid online course or other paid product or service.
+Offering free webinars is a popular way to attract potential students to your paid online course or other paid products or services.

-If you love to write even more in-depth guides, informational studies or stories, consider writing a book.
-History, theory, autobiography or fiction are just a few book genres that fit into the music industry.
+If you love to write even more in-depth guides, informational studies, or stories, consider writing an eBook.
+History, theory, autobiography, or fiction are just a few book genres that fit into the music industry.